FelixOnline/v2/content/articles/2012-1-19-clayponds-in-crisis.md

 subtitle: >
   Residents at postgraduate campus react to potential closure
 date: "2012-01-19 21:57:44 +0000"

 # Attributes from Felix Online V1
 id: "2032"
 old_path: /news/2032/clayponds-in-crisis
 aliases:
  - /news/2032/clayponds-in-crisis
+imported: true
+comments:
+ - Really terrible news if they chose to close Clayponds I am currently a postgraduate and am paying for everything myself I could not remotely consider either of the other postgrad accomodations due to their expense and would expect that I probably wouldnt be entitled to any bursaries due to self funding On top of that why would you want to live in either halls when Clayponds has created a community We have regular events and people you can go to with issues  things Ive heard are lacking in other postgrad halls I have lived in Clayponds for several years The loving and amazingly fun community is what I will always value and remember the most a community that allowed me to feel welcome in London and build a new life here I would have never been able to experience this in private accommodation which would have been my only option if Griffon Studios and Imperial West were the only halls 210 pounds a week with the subsidy if Clayponds is sold is simply ridiculous for a PhD student with typical

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true